godaddy/tartufo/README.md

   --config FILE                   Read configuration from specified file.
                                   [default: tartufo.toml]

+  -q, --quiet / --no-quiet        Quiet mode.
+No outputs are reported if the
+                                  scan is successful and doesn't find any issues

+  -v, --verbose                   Display more verbose output.
+Specifying this
+                                  option multiple times will incrementally
+                                  increase the amount of output.

+  --log-timestamps / --no-log-timestamps
+                                  Enable or disable timestamps in logging
+                                  messages.  [default: True]

   -V, --version                   Show the version and exit.
   -h, --help                      Show this message and exit.